AynalemN/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. alphABET -  program that prints the alphabet in lowercase, and then in uppercase, followed by a new line using putchar().
 4. When I was having that alphabet soup, I never thought that it would pay off - a program that prints the alphabet in lowercase except q and e, followed by a new line.
 5. NUmbers - a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 6. Numberz -  program that prints all single digit numbers of base 10 starting from 0, followed by a new line without using tye char.
+7. Smile in the mirror - program that prints the lowercase alphabet in reverse, followed by a new line.